uiua-lang/uiua/site/tutorial/Testing.md

 ## Testing Patterns

 The first argument to [assert](/docs/assert) is the value that will be thrown if the assertion fails.
-In the examples above, we have simply been [duplicate](/docs/duplicate)ing the test value.
+In the examples above, we have simply been duplicating the test value with [self](/docs/self).
 We can throw a message instead.

 If the result does not match the expectation, that incorrect result will be thrown.